awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ### RDS API<a name="aurora-global-database-detach.api"></a>

- To remove an Aurora cluster from an Aurora global database with the RDS API, run the [RemoveFromGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RemoveFromGlobalCluster.html) operation\.
+ To remove an Aurora cluster from an Aurora global database with the RDS API, run the [RemoveFromGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RemoveFromGlobalCluster.html) action\.

 ## Deleting an Aurora Global Database<a name="aurora-global-database-deleting"></a>

- Before you can delete an Aurora global database, you must delete or remove the secondary and primary cluster associated with the global database\.
-See [Removing a Cluster from an Aurora Global Database](#aurora-global-database-detaching) for the procedure to remove a cluster from the global database and make it a standalone Aurora cluster again\.
+ Before you can delete an Aurora global database, you must first remove or delete the global database's clusters\.
+Because a global database typically holds business\-critical data, you can't delete the global database and the associated clusters in a single step\.
+See [Removing a Cluster from an Aurora Global Database](#aurora-global-database-detaching) for instructions on removing a cluster from a global database, which makes it a standalone Aurora cluster again\.
+See [Deleting a DB Instance in an Aurora DB Cluster](USER_DeleteInstance.md) for the procedure to delete clusters after they are removed\.

 ### Console<a name="aurora-global-database-delete.console"></a>